Restaurant in Tokyo, Japan

 Is Sushi Takumi Shingo good for solo dining?

-Yes, and it may be the ideal format here.
-Sushi counters in Tokyo are structured around the chef-to-diner relationship, and solo guests tend to get more direct engagement.
+Yes, it may be the ideal format here.
+Sushi counters in Tokyo are structured around the chef-to-diner relationship, solo guests tend to get more direct engagement.
 Sushi Takumi Shingo's dinner-only schedule and consistent OAD standing make it a strong anchor for a solo Tokyo dining evening.

 What should I wear to Sushi Takumi Shingo?

-No dress code is documented for this venue, but Minami-Aoyama draws a considered local crowd and the OAD ranking signals a serious counter.
+No dress code is documented but Minami-Aoyama draws a considered local crowd and the OAD ranking signals a serious counter.
 Neat, understated clothing is the sensible call — avoid anything too casual.
 Strong fragrances are generally discouraged at close-quarters sushi counters as they interfere with the experience for others.

 Can I eat at the bar at Sushi Takumi Shingo?